NalinDalal/rust/readme.md

 - Convert temperatures between Fahrenheit and Celsius.-> for_temp.rs
 - Generate the nth Fibonacci number.-> fib.rs
-- Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.
+- Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.-> for-christmas.rs

 # Functions